keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 GRUB_DEFAULT=saved
 ```

 in /etc/default/grub and then `update-grub` to make choices persistent, i.e. continue to boot Ubuntu until I manually switch to Windows and vice versa.
-Unless you're aiming to run Windows most of the time, you probably don't want this, as defaulting to Ubuntu and changing that where required with `grub-reboot` is more flexible.
+Unless you're aiming to run Windows most of the time, *you probably don't want this*, as defaulting to Ubuntu and changing that where required with `grub-reboot` is more flexible.

 ### 4.2.2 Be aware of the `grub-reboot` command in Linux

 This allows you to specify a particular GRUB menu entry (by name or number) to be selected at next reboot, one time only.
 Thus a command such as `grub-reboot "Windows Boot Manager (on /dev/sda1)" && reboot` will have the system reboot to Windows 10; rebooting from Windows 10 will default to Linux.
-With adequate remote access to both operating systems, this can be used to facilitate remote-access dual-boot with remote network computing, but that's getting fancy.
+With adequate remote access to both operating systems, this can be used to facilitate remote-access dual-boot with remote network computing, a bit fancy perhaps.

 ## 4.3 Configure Ubuntu 16.04.1 for remote access